Ten Teddies & Barrier, 2017

 After Sheffield, you moved to Glasgow, but you had already had the experience of exhibiting your work outside college.

 Yes, when I had that year out Eddie Chambers got in contact and there was a huge push to exhibit Black art.
 Eddie put me in all these different shows.
 I wasn’t aware of Black art at all, but he organised these large survey shows asking – what is it, and what does it mean, to be a Black artist?
 At that time I did make work about identity quite a bit.
 But it wasn’t until I was at Glasgow that I was invited to show a huge glass installation by Eddie at Arnolfini, in the main downstairs gallery.
-The show was called Four by Four: me, Virginia Nimarkoh, Alistair Raphael and Vincent Stokes.
+The show was called Four × 4 : me, Virginia Nimarkoh, Alistair Raphael and Vincent Stokes.
 I was also asked to participate in the BBC Billboard project.
 Eighteen artists were commissioned to put works on billboards.
 As I make sculpture, they let me use two billboards in a three-dimensional way.
 I had two billboards that faced each other in central Glasgow, that were in conversation with each other.

 Was that the only sculptural billboard in the show?